Verisimilitude: Karl Popper

-Popper assumed that scientists are interested in highly informative theories, in part for methodological reasons—the more informative a theory, the easier it is to test, and the greater its predictive power.
-However, informative power itself is rather easy to propose, and gaining content by sacrificing truths is unwanted.
-So Popper proposed that closeness to the truth is a function of two factors: truth and content.
-The more truths that a theory entails (other things being equal) the closer it is to the truth.

-Intuitively at least, it seems that Newton's theory of motion entails a good many more truths than does e.g. Aristotle's theory, despite that both are known to have flaws.
-Even two true theories can have differing degrees of verisimilitude, depending on how much true information they deliver.
-For example, the claim "it will rain next Thursday", if true, seems closer to the truth than the true yet logically weaker claim "it will either rain or be sunny next Thursday".

 Popper's formal definition of verisimilitude was challenged since 1974 by Pavel Tichý, John Henry Harris, and David Miller, who argued that Popper's definition has an unintended consequence: that no false theory can be closer to the truth than another.
 Popper himself stated: "I accepted the criticism of my definition within minutes of its presentation, wondering why I had not seen the mistake before."
 This result gave rise to a search for an account of verisimilitude that did not deem progress towards the truth an impossibility.

 Post-Popperian theories

-Some of the new theories (e.g. those proposed by David Miller and by Theo Kuipers) build on Popper's approach, guided by the notion that truthlikeness is a function of a truth factor and a content factor.
+Theories proposed by David Miller and by Theo Kuipers build on Popper's approach, guided by the notion that truthlikeness is a function of a truth factor and a content factor.
 Others (e.g. those advanced by Gerhard Schurz in collaboration with Paul Weingartner, by Mortensen, and by Ken Gemes) are also inspired by Popper's approach but locate what they believe to be the error of Popper's proposal in his overly generous notion of content, or consequence, proposing instead that the consequences that contribute to closeness to truth must be, in a technical sense, "relevant".
 A different approach (already proposed by Tichý and Risto Hilpinen and developed especially by Ilkka Niiniluoto and Graham Oddie) takes the "likeness" in truthlikeness literally, holding that a proposition's likeness to the truth is a function of the overall likeness to the actual world of the possible worlds in which the proposition would be true.
 An attempt to use the notion of point-free metric space is proposed by Giangiacomo Gerla.
 There is currently a debate about whether or to what extent these different approaches to the concept are compatible.